4. Lists and attributes#

 ## 6 5.4 3.9 1.7 0.4 setosa

-typeof(df) # it is just a list (with extras that'll be discussed later)
+typeof(df) # it is just a list (with extras that will be discussed later)

 ## [1] "list"